palpen/ProgrammingNotes/conda_environment.md

 - Follow with installation of extension to let you switch environments within a jupyter notebook: `conda install nb_conda`
 - Reactivate virtual environment

+### Checking the program file in user path
+To check that the python or jupyter notebook you are using is indeed the one installed inside your environment, use the `which` command
+- `which python`
+- `which ipython`
+- `which jupyter`

+To see a list of all the packages installed under an environment, `ls /Users/USERNAME/anaconda2/envs/MY_ENVIRONMENT`

 ### How to list and check currently active environments
 - `conda info --envs`